 Day 11 – Last Day in Hvar

-For our final full day on Hvar, we chose to visit the other side of the Zarace two horned bay where we had boarded our boat the day before, Beach Velo Zarace.
+For our final full day on Hvar, we chose to visit the other side of the Zarace two horned bay, Beach Velo Zarace.
 We didn’t realize initially, but this beach has a handful of rentals along with a restaurant so you could truly spend your holiday at this isolated beach.

 There were quite a few people there when we arrived but the span of the beach offers lots of space to spread out.
 The water here is blue and quite clear until you get out further.
 There are massive boulders the kids (and some adults) explore and climb.
 One in particular is located away from shore and has a ladder attached for jumping off into the water.
 Our kids really enjoyed this.